visgl/react-google-maps/docs/guides/interacting-with-google-maps-api.md

 export default App;
 ```

-## Other Google Maps API libraries and services
+## Other Maps JavaScript API libraries and services

 The Maps JavaScript API has a lot of [additional libraries](https://developers.google.com/maps/documentation/javascript/libraries)
 for things like geocoding, routing, the Places API, Street View, and